• Skip to primary navigation

 • Remove the tops of the peppers, then core and seed them.

 • Heat the olive oil in a large, deep saucepan over medium-high heat, for about 2 minutes.
-Add the riced cauliflower, the onion, and the beef.
+Add the riced cauliflower, onion, and beef.
 Cook, stirring and breaking the beef up as it cooks, until the onion and cauliflower are soft and the beef is lightly browned, 5-7 minutes.

 • Add the seasoning mixture.
 Cook for 2 more minutes, stirring, until everything is well blended.
-Remove from heat and stir in the cilantro and the cheese.
+Remove from heat and stir in the cilantro and cheese.

 Notes

-This recipe as originally written is not a low-carb dish, mostly because of the tomato paste.
-So if you're on a keto or very low-carb diet, I suggest you omit the tomato paste.
+• This recipe, as originally written, is not a low-carb dish, mostly because of the tomato paste.
+So, if you're on a keto or very low-carb diet, I suggest you omit the tomato paste.
 In addition, use six medium bell peppers instead of four large ones, dividing this recipe into six servings instead of four.
 This will considerably lower the carb content.

 Nutrition per Serving

-DisclaimersMost of our recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read our Terms of Use carefully before using any of our recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

 More Meat Recipes

-• Picanha steak topped with butter.
+• Sirloin steak is served in a skillet, topped with butter.

-• New York strip steak in a cast-iron skillet.
+• Picadillo in a cast-iron skillet.

-• Pork jowls are served on a white plate with a fork.
+• Beef shanks are served on a white platter.

 Comments

-Leave a Reply Cancel reply
+Leave a Comment or Ask a Question: Cancel reply

 Your email address will not be published.
-Required fields are marked *
+Required fields are marked *.

 Recipe Rating

-September 19, 2023 at 8:23 am
+August 19, 2024 at 4:46 am

 Reply

-• Vered DeLeeuw
+• Vered DeLeeuw says

-September 19, 2023 at 4:38 pm
+August 19, 2024 at 12:07 pm

 Reply

-2. Colleen M Bukowski
+4. Colleen M Bukowski says

 September 11, 2023 at 6:04 pm